traatjes/rl-glider-project/README.md

 ```
 ├── src/
-│   ├── glider_env.py     # The custom Gymnasium environment
+│   ├── glider_env.py     # The custom Gymnasium environment for the glider
-│   ├── agent.py          # Agent definition (if separated from training)
+│   ├── agent.py          # Creates the PPO agent structure
-│   ├── train.py          # Main script to run training
+│   ├── train.py          # Main script to run the training process
-│   ├── config.py         # All project parameters
+│   ├── callback.py       # A simple callback for custom logging
-│   └── utils.py          # Plotting functions and other helpers
+│   └── config.py         # All project and training parameters
-├── results/              # Output folder for models, plots, and logs
+├── results/              # Output folder for models, logs, and plots
+├── evaluate.py           # Script to evaluate a trained agent
 ├── .gitignore            # Files to be ignored by Git
 ├── requirements.txt      # Project dependencies
 └── README.md             # You are here!